wleung4/wleung4/README.md

 ### Hi there! 👋

 I'm Weyman, a software engineer based in San Francisco.
 I first got into coding when I took my first computer science course in high school.
 I ended up deciding to enroll in San Francisco State University as a computer science major.
 Throughout the years, I really enjoyed the aspect of working with others.
-From creating documentation to implementing features for projects, I learned several developement methodologies that the industry utilizes.
+From creating documentation to implementing features for projects, I learned several development methodologies that the industry utilizes.
 In August 2021, I graduated with a Bachelor of Science in Computer Science.
 Right after graduating, I was in a situation where I had to take care of my family.

 After my family became much healthier, in order to sharpen my skills, I decided to enroll in App Academy, a web development bootcamp in May 2023.
 While there, I built many projects utlizing technologies such as React, Redux, Javascript, Ruby, Ruby on Rails, Node, Express, PostgreSQL, and MongoDB.
 I created several projects during this period.
 This includes: